 On July 15, 2016, the Company acquired Dejana.
-The Dejana purchase agreement includes contingent consideration in the form of an earn out capped at \$26,000.
-Under the earn out agreement, the former owners of Dejana are entitled to receive payments contingent upon the revenue growth and financial performance of the acquired business for the years 2016, 2017 and 2018.
-The preliminary estimated fair value of the earn out consideration was \$10,200 which was further adjusted at December 31, 2016 to \$10,373 as a result of the 2016 performance exceeding the 2016 fair value established at the opening balance sheet by \$173.
-The subsequent adjustment is included in selling, general and administrative expense in the Consolidated Statements of Income in the year ended December 31, 2016.
+The Dejana purchase agreement includes contingent consideration in the form of an earnout capped at \$26,000.
+Under the earnout agreement, the former owners of Dejana are entitled to receive payments contingent upon the revenue growth and financial performance of the acquired business for the years 2016, 2017 and 2018.
+The preliminary estimated fair value of the earnout consideration was \$10,200 which was further adjusted at December 31, 2016 to \$10,373 as a result of the 2016 performance exceeding the 2016 fair value established at the opening balance sheet by \$173.
 Based on the year ended December 31, 2016 results, the new possible range of outcomes was reduced from \$26,000 to a maximum earnout of \$21,487.
 The Company made a payment to the former owners of Dejana of \$5,487 in the year ended December 31, 2017.
 The purchase agreement was amended on September 20, 2017 to extend the earnout measurement periods for an additional two years, namely the fiscal years ended December 31, 2019 and December 31, 2020, with the potential for the former owners of Dejana to earn up to 50% of the remaining unearned earnout payments based on the original earnout targets and measurement periods.
-During the third quarter of 2017, there was a fair value adjustment to reduce the earn out by (\$1,186), which was further reduced during the fourth quarter by (\$600), for a total fair value adjustment to the earnout for the year of \$1,786, which is included as a reduction to selling, general and administrative expense in the Consolidated Statements of Income for the year ended December 31, 2017.
-During the fourth quarter of 2018, there was a fair value adjustment to reduce the earn out by (\$900), which is included as a reduction to selling, general and administrative expense in the Consolidated Statements of Income for the year ended December 31, 2018.
-During the fourth quarter of 2019, there was a fair value adjustment to reduce the earn out by (\$200), which is included as a reduction to selling, general and administrative expense in the Consolidated Statements of Income for the year ended December 31, 2018.
-During the fourth quarter of 2019, there was a fair value adjustment to reduce the earn out by (\$200), which is included as a reduction to selling, general and administrative expense in the Consolidated Statements of Income for the year ended De
+During the third quarter of 2017, there was a fair value adjustment to reduce the earnout by (\$1,186), which was further reduced during the fourth quarter by (\$600), for a total fair value adjustment to the earnout for the year of (\$1,786).
+During the fourth quarter of 2018, there was a fair value adjustment to reduce the earnout by (\$900), which is included as a reduction to selling, general and administrative expense in the Consolidated Statements of Income (Loss) for the year ended December 31, 2018.
+During the fourth quarter of 2019, there was a fair value adjustment to reduce the earnout by (\$200), which is included as a reduction to selling, general and administrative expense in the Consolidated Statements of Income (Loss) for the year ended December 31, 2019.
+During the second quarter of 2020, there was a fair value adjustment to reduce the earnout by (\$2,000), which is included as a reduction to selling, general and administrative expense in the Consolidated Statements of Income (Loss) for the year ended December 31, 2020 and which reduced the fair value of the earnout consideration to \$0.